Editors and Contributors

-Stefan Rating is a Member of the Bar, Barcelona (Spain) and Frankfurt/Main (Germany), specialising in EU and national Competition and regulatory law, notably in the fields of pharmaceuticals and telecoms.
-Worked at the European Commission (ia DG Competition and the Legal Service) for 14 years.
-He is a member of the team of commentators of European Competition Law, Nomos (current eds Schröter/Jakob/Klotz/Mederer).
-He is also a Co-author of EC Competition Rules in National Courts: Spain (with E Navarro Varona), Nomos, 1999.
-He lectures at Barcelona’s Abat Oliba CEU and Pompeu Fabra universities.
+Stefan Rating co-heads the competition practice of Marimón Abogados.
+He specialises in EU and national Competition and regulatory law, notably mergers, cartels, State aid and telecoms.
+He worked at the European Commission (ia DG Competition and the Legal Service) for 14 years.
+He obtained a PhD at the Free University, Berlin, and is a member of the team of commentators of European Competition Law, Nomos (current eds Schröter/Jakob/Klotz/Mederer).

-Alexander Reiter is Blue Book trainee at the European Commission in DG Comp, Telecommunications.
-Previously, he has worked in Vienna as an associate in the competition law team of Binder Grösswang Rechtsanwälte, where he advised clients on antitrust, mergers and state aid.
+Alexander Reiter is associate in the competition law team of Eisenberger + Herzog in Vienna advising clients on antitrust, mergers and state aid.
+Before, he was Blue Book trainee at the European Commission in DG Comp, Telecommunications and has already gained experience in other law firms.
 He holds a law degree of the University of Vienna (Mag. iur.) and a master’s degree of the College of Europe (LL.M), where he was member of the European law and economic analysis program (ELEA).
 Alexander speaks German, English, French and Italian.

 Ingeborg Simonsson is one of Sweden’s leading experts in competition law.
 She is a Judge in Stockholm City Court and Associate professor in European Law at Stockholm University.
 Her previous work experience includes six years in private practice and five years as a full time academic.